tsnellgrove/dark_castle3/doc/to_do.md

 			- This will mostly be independent of Liquids...
 				- but anything with a 'ruin' liquid_result == 'ruin' should be destroyed by swimming

+- TBD: Given that creatures will be contained:
+	- need to embrace a node-based awareness of creature location
+	- need to embrace the use of recursion on methods like remove()
+	- Apply this to concepts like drop() and stand() / exit()
+	- DECISION: alternatively, just treat creature-containers as special exceptions

+- TBD: the future list - future interactive obj updates / features to be implemented
+	- framework for complex obj to contain sub-elements (e.g. drawer + surface + under == desk)
+	- Could also have UnderMixIn and BehindMixIn
+	- TBD: for UnderMixIn - need to include bulk capacity for negative space
+	- would need to deal with the wording 'look under' and 'look behind'
+	- 'look under' adds contents to room.feature_lst
+	- additional 'under' commands = 'put under' and 'reach under'
+	- for MixInHole have commands 'look in' and 'reach in'
+		- can a 'hole' be dark if the room is light?
+	- TBD: enable the 'behind' preposition (with multiple varients of obfustication)
+		- IDEA: minor_behind = you can see but not reach
+		- IDEA: moderate_behind = can see some
+		- IDEA" major_behind = can't see
+		- Presumably, all 3 flavors of behind impact availability of obj in room list
+		- TBD: put the control_panel behind the goblin (check TADS implementation)
+	- IDEA: 'hole' = contain, opaque from room, no light
+		- 'nook' = 'hole' that can contain Creatures
+		- 'under' = opaque from room but no lighting issues
+		- use 'take from under' for 'under'
+		- use 'reach in' for 'hol'
+		- need to enter() 'nook' to get contents
+	- IDEA: what to do on container (or other) loss of light?
+		- e.g. put lantern in box, close box (no stuck)
+		- had thought about lighting up box from interiour - but wouldn't work for switch
+		- is safe to actually turn off lantern - because anything in your hand can still be accessed...
+		- so alternate idea is that hedgehog has to come rescue you
+		- but at least one inventory item gets scattered (hedgehog shrug)

+- TBD: "what would your mothter say" error to "What would your Nana say?"

+- TBD: make creature obj data more atomic
+	- TBD: create weapon() method to provide adj & adv (vs reading weapon_dict via attack() )
+		- IDEA: obj should be a black-box
+	- TBD: same idea for 'can't attack error' for attack() in invisible(); should be creature() meth

+- IDEA: think through code vs. data separation for static text
+	- IDEA: imagine future adventure creation tooling where I update descriptions via a web front end
+	- IDEA: I won't want all the description in a DB - that's too much overhead...
+	- IDEA: But I will want all descriptions in one big centralized dictionary for ease of access & update
+	- IDEA: to this end, consider the following:
+		- TBD: move interp() help_dict back to static_gbl() descript_dict
+		- DONE: consolidate val_err_dict from validate() back to static_gbl() descript_dict
+		- TBD: consolidate dir_err_dict from invisible() back to static_gbl() descript_dict
+		- TBD: consolidate static_dict into descript_dict
+	- TBD: doc_string - error messages are hard to update - so I want them to be as generic as possible!

 - INPROC: review TADS3 terms for Description and preposition